bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 7. What does it mean that Relationship team is responsible for UI?
         - Loren to check with Carol and reflect to the team what does it mean for the other team.
 8. Follow-up on topics & action items below (last PO-Sync)

+## Decission's made:
+a.
+Jeremy showed the Navigation structure design to all PO's and there was no concern raised in taking that forward.

 ----
 Jan, 16, 2020